 The diseases of head, heart, carbuncle and abscesses have been explained in great detail in 17th chapter of Sutrasthana of Charaka Samhita.
 This chapter also deals with symptoms of Dosha, Dhatu and Mala Kshaya (depletion of body tissues and excreta), definition of head, different ways in which Doshas move in the body, different combinations of Dosha imbalance and their symptoms, Ojas, its nature, causes of depletion and symptoms, causes for diabetes, causes and types of carbuncle, types, causes, symptoms and prognosis of abscess, etc. The chapter is titled as Kiyanta Shiraseeya Adhyaya.

-Sage Agnivesha asked:
+Question by Sage Agnivesha

 what is the number of diseases relating to the head and the heart?